DivanDesign/EvolutionCMS.snippets.ddStringTools/README.md

 		Tool names are case insensitive (the following names are equal: `caseConverter`, `Caseconverter`, `caseconverter`, etc).
 	* Valid values:
 		* `object` — an object with tool parameters (see below)
-		* `boolean` — for simple tools without parameters or if you need to use default parameters (if possible), you can just pass `true`
+		* `boolean` — for simple tools without parameters or if you need to use default parameters (if possible), just pass `true`
 	* Default value: —.